 We appreciate the suggestion to streamline the Introduction and replace repetitive content with clearer explanations of the photosynthetic traits measured in the study.
 The revised manuscript removes repetitive methods and replaces this word count with a rewritten paragraph that details the main traits used in this study and what they tell us about whether plants may be limited by nutrients or water.
 The new paragraph also defines Vcmax and Jmax as indicators of photosynthetic capacity.
 This content replaces the previous paragraph that mainly focused on explaining how demand for soil resources might modify plant responses to aboveground environmental conditions.
 The revised paragraph starts on line XX of the unmarked manuscript and is copied below:

 “Photosynthesis links ecosystem carbon, nutrient, and water cycles in terrestrial ecosystems (Hungate et al., 2003).
 Through photosynthesis, plants convert carbon dioxide into simple sugars using enzymes such as Ribulose-1,5-bisphosphate (RuBP) carboxylase/oxygenase (Rubisco) that require large amounts of nutrients and energy to build and maintain (Evans & Clarke, 2019; Evans & Seemann, 1989).
-Photosynthetic capacity, or the biochemical capacity at which a leaf can fix carbon, is typically estimated using the maximum rate of Rubisco carboxylation (Vcmax) and the maximum rate of electron transport for RuBP regeneration (Jmax) (Ali et al., 2015; Farquhar et al., 1980).
+Photosynthetic capacity, or the biochemical capacity at which a leaf can fix carbon, can be estimated from the maximum rate of Rubisco carboxylation (Vcmax), standardized to a common temperature (e.g., 25°C; Vcmax25) and the maximum rate of electron transport for RuBP regeneration (Jmax), standardized to a common temperature (e.g., 25°C; Jmax25) (Ali et al., 2015; Farquhar et al., 1980).
 These rates are often positively correlated with leaf nitrogen and phosphorus content and are commonly used as a physiological indicator of nutrient stress (Ellsworth et al., 2022; Evans, 1989; Walker et al., 2014).
 Photosynthesis is also regulated by stomatal conductance, which controls CO2 drawdown from the atmosphere and supports transpiration (Farquhar & Sharkey, 1982), allowing for the uptake and transport of water and nutrients to photosynthetic tissues.
 Stomatal conductance generally declines with increasing water limitation, making it a useful physiological indicator of water stress (Medrano et al., 2002).
-Because leaf-level photosynthesis reflects both photosynthetic capacity and stomatal conductance, assessing how each responds to allelopathic invasion can help clarify the physiological mechanisms that drive native species responses.”
+Because leaf-level photosynthesis reflects both photosynthetic capacity and stomatal conductance, assessing how each respond to allelopathic invasion can help clarify the physiological mechanisms that drive native species responses.”

 L70 – what is meant by resource limited environments?
 Most environments are limited by something – may have lots of light, but little water, or lots of water but little P. Are resource rich environments agricultural settings?